 In the above example, the “Chat” permission for the “CU Lab” folder is not inherited from its parent folder, hence the blue “i” icon in the organization tree.

-In order to grant a ControlUp user permissions for a management action, you will need the following details:
+In order to grant ControlUp user permission for management action, you will need the following details:

 Folder name – the name of a folder in the organization tree, which contains resources on which you would like to grant the permission.
 Select the root folder if you would like to grant permissions on computers in the entire organization, otherwise select a subfolder (e.g. Workstations) Note: You may also grant permissions on individual computers by selecting them in the organization tree.
 However, for manageability reasons it is recommended that you grant permissions on folders only.